-Denver’s oldest and grandest hotel, The Brown Palace Hotel & Spa, recently completed a renovation of the hotel’s historic Top of The Brown Suites including the 8th and 9th floors and the three famed Presidential Suites—The Eisenhower, The Reagan and The Roosevelt—as well as Palace Arms, various meeting spaces and the Club Lounge.
-With these multimillion-dollar upgrades, masterfully crafted by Forchielli Glynn, The Brown maintains its grandeur and grace as the city’s most elegant, iconic hotel while still captivating guests with historic heritage fused with modern-day amenities.
+Denver’s oldest and grandest hotel, The Brown Palace Hotel & Spa, recently completed a renovation of the its historic Top of The Brown Suites, including the 8th and 9th floors and the three famed Presidential Suites — The Eisenhower, The Reagan and The Roosevelt — as well as Palace Arms, various meeting spaces and the Club Lounge.
+With these multimillion-dollar upgrades, masterfully crafted by Forchielli Glynn, The Brown maintains its grandeur and grace as the city’s most elegant, iconic hotel, while still captivating guests with historic heritage fused with modern-day amenities.

 “Given the history of The Brown Palace, we knew the importance of preserving the building’s unique character,” said Nick Moschetti, general manager of The Brown Palace Complex.
 “I am confident we were able to achieve this, upholding the historical elements while ensuring modern-day relevance.
 We are honored and excited to unveil this renovation, and to continue providing the same excellence we’ve shown our guests for the last 129 years.”